-Potentially, development of technology to cancel atmospheric NN, e.g., LIDAR based No scheme has been proposed so far shown to be effective to cancel NN from the atmosphere, which means that atmospheric NN should currently be considered as ultimate, low-frequency sensitivity limit.
+Potentially, development of new sensors and technologies to mitigate atmospheric NN.
+No scheme has been proposed so far shown to be effective to cancel NN from the atmosphere, which means that atmospheric NN should currently be considered as the ultimate, low-frequency sensitivity limit.
 It is known that a surface array of microphones is ineffective to cancel NN from infrasound.
-A new idea is to monitor the atmosphere by a LIDAR system.
-This technique is promising since it would give information about the two main contributions to atmospheric NN: infrasound NN and NN from advected atmospheric temperature fields.
-First estimates showed that current LIDAR systems do not have the required sensitivity at least to monitor infrasound, and so it needs to be investigated how much the sensitivity of these systems can be improved.
-It is possible though that current systems are already able to monitor temperature perturbations with sufficient accuracy.
-It is also necessary to simulate NN cancellation with LIDAR to learn how practical constraints such as spatial resolution and range affect cancellation performance.
+A new idea is to monitor the atmosphere by a fiber barometer system, or by a LIDAR system.
+First estimates showed that current LIDAR systems do not have the required sensitivity at least to monitor infrasound, and so it needs to be investigated how much the sensitivity of these systems can be improved, however it is possible though that current systems are already able to monitor temperature perturbations with sufficient accuracy.
+Laser fiber barometers are under development and investigation to determine if they can be fabricated with the sensitivity required to monitor atmospheric NN, in particular the infrasound component.
+It is also necessary to simulate NN cancellation with fiber barometer, LIDAR systems and sensors limited by Atmospheric NN [84], to learn how practical constraints such as spatial resolution and range affect cancellation performance.